 Company category Staff headcount Turnover Balance sheet total

-Medium-sized 51-250 ≤€50 m ≤ € 43 m
+Medium-sized 51-250 ≤ € 50 m ≤ € 43 m

 Small 11-50 ≤ € 10 m ≤ € 10 m

 Micro ≤ 10 ≤ € 2 m ≤ € 2 m

-The European Commission's User Guide on the SME Definition is available hee/learned-states.
-"Meeting the staff headcount criterion is mandatory in order to be considered an SME.
+The European Commission's User Guide on the SME Definition is available here.
+The User Guide states: "Meeting the staff headcount criterion is mandatory in order to be considered an SME.
 However, an enterprise may choose to meet either the turnover or the balance sheet total ceiling.
 It does not need to satisfy both requirements and may exceed one of them without impact on its SME status."